“No one asks better questions, or comes up with more intriguing answers.”

 –Dan Gilbert, author of Stumbling on Happiness

-Here, you’ll learn about the complex relationship between choice and freedom, and why one doesn’t always go with the other.
+In The Art of Choosing, you’ll learn about the complex relationship between choice and freedom, and why one doesn’t always go with the other.
 You’ll see that too much choice can overwhelm us, leading to unpleasant experiences, from ”TIVO guilt” over unwatched TV programs to confusion about health insurance plans.
 Perhaps most important, you’ll discover how our choices-both mundane and momentous-are shaped by many different forces, visible and invisible.
 This remarkable book illuminates the joys and challenges of choosing, showing us how we build our lives, one choice at a time.